-Co-insurance - An amount you may be required to pay as your share of the cost for services.
+Co-insurance - An amount you may be required to pay as your share of the cost for services after you pay any deductibles.
 Co-insurance is usually a percentage (for example, 20%).

 Complaint - The formal name for "making a complaint" is "filing a grievance."
 The complaint process is used for certain types of problems only.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
-See also

-"Grievance," in this list of definitions.
+See also "Grievance," in this list of definitions.